 A key component of the affirmative civil enforcement efforts of the Civil Division is the pursuit of recovery under the federal False Claims Act.
-The Civil Division frequently works with Inspectors General of many agencies to investigate allegations of fraud against the federal government and to litigate actions under the False Claims Act and its whistleblower provisions.
+The Civil Division works with federal and state law enforcement agencies to investigate allegations of fraud against the federal government and to litigate actions under the False Claims Act and its whistleblower provisions.

 The False Claims Act provides the United States with a cause of action against any person who: (1) presents or causes to be presented, a false or fraudulent claim for money or property against the United States; (2) makes or causes to be made a false statement to get a false claim paid.
 Liability under the Act is triple the amount of damages suffered by the United States, plus a civil penalty of $5,500 to $11,000 for each violation.
 The United States may also recover the costs of the civil action.
 In matters involving affirmative civil enforcement, the Civil Division has had significant success and has obtained ordered recoveries or settlements on behalf of the United States in numerous matters during the past several years.